Occurrence (occupied grid cells) of wolves in Germany in the 2018/19 monitoring year

 Projection: LAEA = Lambert Azimuthal Equal Area.

-This true to area projection is used for the Europe-wide display of the
+This projection is used for the European-wide display in 10x10 and 100x100 kilometre grids.

 SCALP - Status and Conservation of the Alpine Lynx Population

-Further information can be found in the SCALP Criteria chapter
+Further information can be found in the chapter on SCALP criteria